-Elise moved with her mother and younger sister, Jenny, to Seattle in 1968.
+Elise moved with her mother and younger sister to Seattle in 1968.
 Although not formally educated as a writer, Elise has been writing creative fiction since she was eight years old.
 Elise holds several Associate of Arts degrees; one in Liberal Arts, two in Social Sciences, and one Technical.
 Throughout her college education she maintained her membership with the Phi Theta Kappa honor society while raising her two children single-highhandedly and working on the college campus part-time teaching college level English to fellow ESL students.
 Read more . .

-In June of 1998 I was the first in my family to graduate from college, mind you I had two small children, didn’t drive, and lived just within the poverty level, without family support nor qualifiable for any assistance.
+In June of 1998 I was the first in my family to graduate from college, I had two small children, didn’t drive, and lived just within the poverty level, without family support or qualifiable for any assistance.
 Shortly after graduating from college, I landed my first job, learned to drive, bought a car, and gave the green light to a man who had asked for my hand five years before.
 I had everything I ever wanted.
 So blindly happy I threw caution to the wind and moved with my children in with my betrothed.

 Within just a few months my reality crashed to the ground, when the love of my life was murdered by a passenger on his bus, the day after Thanksgiving, 1998.
 It was all so unfathomable that I could not wrap my head around the fact that he was gone, not until seven years after the fact.
 We lost everything; widowed, alone, and homeless I had to start all over again.